mjcaisse/cppnow-website/src/pages/about/faq.md

 This year we are doing [sign ups for on-site lunches]({{site.lunch_signup_link}}).
 If you think you'll be staying at the Physics Center over lunch (to work on Library in a Week or for a lunch meeting like the meeting to learn about the Program Committee), you'll want to sign up to have lunch delivered.
 {% endif %}

 When heading to town, don't go back to your room first, you'll not make it back in time to the after-meal sessions.
-Instead, drop your laptop bag at the Center for Physics Library in Bethe Hall where it will be locked up until you return (we'll even charge the battery for you, if you'd like).
+Instead, **drop your laptop bag at the Center for Physics Library in Bethe Hall** where it will be locked up until you return (we'll even charge the battery for you, if you'd like).

 One evening, we'll host a picnic at the Center for Physics.
-Feel free to have anyone traveling with you to join us.
+Feel free to have anyone traveling with you join us.

+_Time is an illusion.
+Lunchtime doubly so._ - Douglas Adams

 #### What are Lightning Talks?